-18 Essential Social Media Marketing Apps for Your Smartphone
+25 Essential Social Media Marketing Apps for Your Smartphone

 CoSchedule’s social media management software is excellent at providing you an overall view of your marketing calendar.

-From the app, you can get a bird’s eye view and manage and edit social media posts.
+From the app, you can get a bird’s eye view to manage and edit social media posts.

 You can also use CoSchedule’s mobile app to schedule and post content to Instagram, which many schedulers are not yet capable of.